streamsend-io/confluent-cloud-audit-analyzer/README.md

 https://docs.confluent.io/cloud/current/monitoring/audit-logging/configure.html#consume-with-confluent-cli
 The scripts in this repo require a bash shell and have been tested on MacOS.

-## Overview
+## Is it free?
-There is no cost associated with this and it does not impact I/O to your Confluent Cloud clusters (Audit data is stored in an entirely different system).
+Yes.
+There is no cost associated with using these scripts.
+Retrieving Audit records from Confluent Cloud does not impact I/O to your Confluent Cloud clusters (Audit data is stored in an entirely different system).
-You can run this as frequently as needed (not that there are API call limits on Confluent Cloud clusters).
+Confluent Cloud retains data for several days: I recommend to run this once daily: daily reports are retained as local text files.

+## Do Audit Reports contain sensitive data?
+No. The audit subsystem does not contain any business data.
-The reports list the service account names.
+The reports list the Confluent Cloud service account names.
 No other data is listed (including topic names, message contents etc).

+## Reports are dull - what else can I do?
-It is possible to pipe the results into other systems to automate access checks, service account locking; etc.
+It is possible to modify the scripts to pipe query results into other systems to automate access checks, service account locking; etc.

 ## How it works
+The Confluent Cloud Audit API endpoint for your organization is queried for all data, which is downloaded as json.
+This is parsed and loaded into sqlite, using four tables.
+After checking the earliest date, and number of days in the data, a series of queries generate daily crosstab reports, which are stored in the "reports" subdirectory.

+## Operation
 Run 01_download_audit_log_entries.sh to download audit log entries for your Cloud Organization.
-These may number in millions of entries: it may take 15-30 minutes to complete.
+These may number in millions of entries: it may take ~5  minutes to complete.

 Run 02_analyze_cc_audit_entries.sh to load the latest downloaded audit log entries into a local sqlite database and run a number of queries to summarize the audit log entries.
 Downloaded audit logs (which are json) is retained in the "data" subdiretory.